KG32/dive-deco/README.md

     let deco = model.deco(available_gas_mixes);
 ```

+:warning: Current deco stops implementation consideres gas switches based on MOD only - don't use with hypoxic trimix mixes

 ##### NDL (no-decompression limit)

 The NDL is a theoretical time obtained by calculating inert gas uptake and release in the body that determines a time interval a diver may theoretically spend at given depth without aquiring any decompression obligations (given constant depth and gas mix).